 Infographic: 5 Health Benefits Of Mace Spice

 Mace spice benefits your health in many ways.
 It has several antidepressant, anti-fungal, and anti-inflammatory properties.
-It may keep your digestive system healthy, enhance appetite, boost blood circulation, improve dental health, protect the kidneys, and help treat cold and cough.
-In addition, it has many culinary applications and is often found in muffins, cakes, pickles, and sauces.
+It may aid in digestion, enhance appetite, boost blood circulation, improve dental health, protect the kidneys, imporve immunity, and help treat cold and cough.
+In addition, it has many culinary applications as a condiment and is often found in foods like muffins, cakes, pickles, and sauces.
 Incorporate this spice into your diet and enjoy its benefits.

 Frequently Asked Questions